Joelcox518/ETL-project/README.md

 ## ANALYSIS

-- The purpose of this project was to examine Covid-19 morbidity rates in Indiana's 92 counties by analyizing:
+- The purpose of this project was to examine Covid-19 morbidity rates in Indiana's 92 counties by analyzing:

-  - percentage of Covid-19 cases that resulted in hospitalization
+    *Counties with the highest percentage of Covid-19 cases that resulted in hospitalization*

+    1. Orange County
+    1. Shelby County
+    1. Fayette County
+    1. Lagrange County
+    1. Decatur County

-  - percentage of Covid-19 cases that resulted in death
+    *Counties with the highest percentage of Covid-19 cases that resulted in death*

+    1. Greene County
+    1. Pulaski County
+    1. Tipton County
+    1. Orange County
+    1. Pike County

 - The cleaned and combined data set lends itself further analysis through the addition of further datasets.
 Potential questions for future study may include:
   - Is there a relationship between a county's predominant political party affiliation and Covid-19 rates?
   - How does a county's educational attainment level affect Covid-19 rates?
   - Is there a statistically-significant relationship between a county's Covid-19 case morbidity rate a its median income?

+                                                                                *###*